yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 Reward reward = new ...
 VirtualCurrency coin = new VirtualCurrency("Coin", "", "coin_currency");

-///To complete this mission the user needs to collects 250 coins.
+// To complete this mission the user needs to collects 250 coins.
-///Once the mission is complete he/she will receive the reward.
+// Once the mission is complete he/she will receive the reward.
 BalanceMission bMission = new BalanceMission( "coinMission",                        // ID
   "Coin Mission",                       // Name